|Duration||1 year Full-time; 2 years Part-time|

 - Current Topics in Statistics I (5 credits)

 The applied modules also equip you with advanced practical software-oriented skills in popular statistical software packages such as R, SAS and SPSS.

 Students taking the part-time option take 25 credits in year 1 and the remaining 35 credits in year 2.

-Applicants for this programme should normally have obtained at least Second Class Honours in a primary degree which included a substantial component of Mathematics or mathematically-based material.
+Applicants for this programme should normally have obtained at least Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) which included a substantial component of Mathematics or mathematically-based material.

 (i) BA or BSc (General) graduates who have graduated with commendation and have Mathematics as a degree subject;